-Based on preliminary information provided by the operators of the properties in which the Partnership owns interests, the Partnership anticipates capital expenditures will total approximately \$.5 million in 2007.
+Based on preliminary information provided by the operators of the properties in which the Partnership owns interests, the Partnership anticipates capital expenditures will total approximately \$.5 million in 2008.
 Such estimates may change based on realized oil and gas prices, drilling results, rates charged by drilling contractors or changes by the operator to the development plan.

-During 2006, distributions of \$7.9 million, or \$7,500 per Unit, were paid to Investing Partners.
-Distributions of \$9.5 million, or \$9,000 per Unit, were made to Partners during 2005.
+During 2007, distributions of \$4.2 million, or \$4,000 per Unit, were paid to Investing Partners.
+Distributions of \$7,500 per Unit and \$9,000 per Unit were made to Partners during 2006 and 2005, respectively, resulting in total distribution to Limited Partners of \$7.9 million in 2006 and \$9.5 million in 2005.
+The decline in distributions in each of the last two years reflects the Partnership's declining production and cash flow.
 The amount of future distributions will be dependent on actual and expected production levels, realized and expected oil and gas prices, expected drilling and recompletion expenditures, and prudent cash reserves for future dismantlement and abandonment costs that will be incurred after the Partnership's reserves are depleted.

 In February 1994, an amendment to the Partnership Agreement created a right of presentment under which all Investing Partners have a limited and voluntary right to offer their Units to the Partnership twice each year to be purchased for cash.
-In 2006, the first right of presentment offer of \$12,756 per Unit, plus interest to the date of payment, was made to Investing Partners based on a December 31, 2005 valuation date.
-The second right of presentment offer of \$10,016 per Unit was made to the Investing Partners based a valuation date of June 30, 2006.
-As a result the Partnership acquired 5.1 units for a total of \$57,312.
-In 2005 and 2004, Investing Partners were paid \$22,775 and \$55,881, respectively, for a total of 7.3 Units.
+In 2007, the first right of presentment offer of \$12,507 per Unit, plus interest to the date of payment, was made to Investing Partners based on a December 31, 2006 valuation date.
+The second right of presentment offer of \$11,282 per Unit was made to the Investing Partners based a valuation date of June 30, 2007.
+As a result, the Partnership acquired 10.1 units for a total of \$124,512.
+In 2006 and 2005, Investing Partners were paid \$57,312 and \$22,775, respectively, for a total of 7.4 Units.

-There will be two rights of presentment in 2006, but the Partnership is not in a position to predict how many Units will be presented for repurchase and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase Units.
+There will be two rights of presentment in 2008, but the Partnership is not in a position to predict how many Units will be presented for repurchase and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase Units.
 The Amended Partnership Agreement contains limitations on the number of Units that the Partnership can repurchase, including an annual limit on repurchases of 10 percent of outstanding Units.
 The Partnership has no obligation to repurchase any Units presented to the extent that it determines that it has insufficient funds for such repurchases.